-Merri has come to conclusions about how to push herself out of her comfort zone to honor what is important to her – peace of mind – and helping others achieve what is important to them (power? pride? pleasure? peace of mind?) while stretching their skill sets.
+Merri has come to conclusions about how to push herself out of her comfort zone to honor what is important to her and helping others achieve what is important to them (power? pride? pleasure? peace of mind?) while stretching their skill sets.
 She has been a requested presenter/coach for the Columbus Bar Association, the Ohio Bar Association, the Supreme Court of Ohio and will this fall begin regularly contributing to the Law Student Blog of the American Bar Association.

 Using elements of the DISC communication style profile, her own background in theater performance and her coaching and teaching background (HS teacher from 1984-2000), Merri helps lawyers and other introvert speakers discover their communication strengths and break down barriers to use them for business development, leadership and influence.

-By day Merri coaches attorneys in public speaking and communication strategies.
+Merri coaches attorneys in public speaking and communication strategies

 She is an introvert.
 64% of lawyers can relate to this temperament.

 Although she understands the desire to plan ahead, to avoid self-promotion and to minimize over-stimulation, she knows the power of responding in the moment, voicing one’s personal value, and sharing novel ideas.
 She helps her clients break down barriers to accomplish this, whether they are introvert, extrovert or ambivert.
 How?
 She starts by encouraging them in their natural communication skills.

 She is an educator.
 Attorneys consistently research and interpret.